eiffel-community/eiffel-intelligence/wiki/markdown/rules.md

 StartEvent is "YES" then it will be the first processed event in the aggregation sequence.
 If StartEvent is "NO" then Eiffel events of this type will be used to append information to existing aggregated object.
-If no aggregated object exist then it will wait a certain time as defined by property _waitlist.collection.ttl_ in [application's properties](https://github.com/eiffel-community/eiffel-intelligence/blob/master/src/main/resources/application.properties) until wanted aggregated object has been created.
-If no aggregated object is created in time then the event will no longer be processed and it will be removed from the wait list.
+If no aggregated object exist then it will wait a certain time as defined by the property [_waitlist.collection.ttl_](configuration.md#waitlist) until wanted aggregated object has been created.
+If no aggregated object is created in time then the event will no longer be processed and it will be removed from the waitlist.

 ### IdentifyRules
 JMESPath identifier of ids that will be used to search in the database